simonekranawetter/hello-real-world/100daysofcode.md

 Today I also learned to not to build insanely complicated things before I build the easiest stupid solution I can come up with.
 Honestly, that part is still hard.
 But I am slowly getting there.

+## Day 27 (23rd of June 2022)

+The best ideas always happen when I'm sleeping.
+ThatNerd and maestoso had a little discussion about serverless and suddenly Nerd made a little test bot running on cloudflare and here we are.
+Hype!
+Other than that, slow day.